FernandoSchett/dfs_qlearning/README.md

 ## Results 📈:

 As seen in figures 1, 2 and 3 in the analysis of hyperparameters, no consistent pattern for optimal combinations was observed, attributed to the small problem size and limited executions.
-Notably, DFS outperformed Q-learning, primarily because the Q-learning model's memory space complexity grows exponentially with the number of colors due to its specific formulation.
+Notably, DFS outperformed Q-learning in time and results, primarily because the Q-learning model's memory space complexity grows exponentially with the number of colors due to its specific formulation.

 <div align="center">
 	<a href="">